 Kickball is a competitive activity that has a setup similar to baseball.
 A student kicks the ball and runs around bases without getting tagged.
 Set up the bases like a baseball diamond.
 Each team has two players.
 The opposing team decides who will be the starting pitcher.
 The kids then go to the field and try to catch the ball.

 11. Sun, Moon, and Earth

-To set up for this game place cones at least 6 feet apart.
-Then, kids can draw pictures of the planets or sun and tape them to the cone.
-The teacher shots a direction and the cone students should go to.
+To set up, place cones at least 6 feet apart and then let your kids can draw pictures of the planets or sun and tape them to the cones.
+You’ll shout a direction and the cone students should go to.
 For example, children could run to the sun cone, skip to the moon, and hop to the earth.
-Once the teacher calls out the order each student has to move to that cone.
-If they don't complete the move they have to step away and finish the move.
+They’ll need to listen closely to the instructions if they want to avoid doing five jumping jacks!

 12. The Mirror Game

 A simple but fun way for students to work together while being active.
 One student is the mirror, and the mirror does different workout moves (squats, jumping jacks, running in place, etc.) The other student has to copy the exact moves, if the student misses a move they lose.

 Yoga is a gentle form of strength training that helps develop mindfulness and improve physical strength.
 It can also be used as a social activity, as it is a non-competitive activity that can be done anywhere.
 For kids, mark off a space on the floor.
 Then, lead them through a series of simple yoga moves designed to improve concentration and relaxation.